blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Specific Problems with Christianity.md

 - Shia-ism is not the same as Islam
 - Shia Muslims only approve Ijmas if they include the Imam's opinion

+- Salafism
+- Khilafa Movement (to rebuild the Caliphates)